RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-TUs can also contain structure context information that indicates whether a particular segment occurred, for example, in a headline, a table cell, a footnote, etc. This structure context information can be helpful, as the same source segment might sometimes have to be translated differently depending on whether it occurs e.g. in a normal paragraph or in a table cell.
-For this reason, structure context information, too, can be saved within a TU.
-Var:ProductName uses display codes such as H (Headline), FN (Footnote) to show the structure context of a particular TU to the user.
+TUs can also contain structure context information that shows where a segment appeared, for example, in a headline, table cell, or footnote.
+This information can be useful because the same source segment may need different translations depending on where it appears.
+Var:ProductName uses display codes such as H (Headline) and FN (Footnote) to show the structure context of a TU.

 ![StructureContext](images/StructureContext.jpg)

-You can apply structure context information through the **StructureContexts** class as shown in the code example below:
+You can apply structure context information through the **StructureContexts** property as shown below:

 # [C#](#tab/tabid-11)
 ```cs